Characters: The Gamers Alliance Five

 .
 She was slain by Kagetsu the Dark Andain

-- Death Is Dramatic: She's killed by Kagetsu, the Lord of the Andain, who uses her death to demonstrate that gods can be killed and thus can be successfully fought against.
+- Death Is Dramatic: She's killed by Kagetsu, the Lord of the Andain, who uses her death to demonstrate that gods can be killed if they manifest in their corporeal form and thus can be successfully fought against.

 - Mother Nature: She's the Goddess of Earth and creator of life in the Cosmos.